mindset-dojo/mindset-dojo.github.io/_forms/stance.md

 ## Experience

-You resonate/vibe with the Other, truely present and connected with them.
-You then lead them by example in the conversational direction you want them to go.
+You resonate/vibe with the people in the group and overall field, truely present and connected with them.
+You then lead them by example through understanding their energy capabilities (learning as we go if less familiar) and inviting for mutually beneficial and well timed shifts.

 ## Implementation